tomek-sienicki/sentry-release-maven-plugin/README.md

 # Sentry Release Maven Plugin

+In the Sentry releases documentation, version are set using the commit hash, which could be disturbing for a monitoring team.
+This plugin use the Maven pom.xml version set in the project instead.
+A release is always created on Sentry, without the 'SNAPSHOT' suffix.

 Sentry Release Maven Plugin allow to create and deploy a release into [Sentry](https://sentry.io/welcome/) monitoring tool.
 The aim of this plugin is to create and deploy release following the Maven conventions, while providing Git commits via the Sentry API.
 This plugin does not work with other SCM.

-A release is always created on Sentry, without the 'SNAPSHOT' suffix.

 This plugin has been developed for Sentry 9.9.3.